 Artists for the Amazon Program Guidelines

-Here is a menu of ways you can help as an Artist for the Amazon:
+Here is a menu of ways you can help as an Artist for the Amazon, followed by an application:

 1. Learn why you should care